-Through the Thomas Jefferson Foundation, the Center sponsors many educational programs including three annual Open Houses (one each in April, May, and October) with featured speakers, garden tours, and plant sales; a number of Saturdays in the Garden workshops; and private group tours of the Center's preservation display gardens and nursery.
+Through the Thomas Jefferson Foundation, the Center sponsors many educational programs including three annual Open Houses (one each in April, May, and October) with featured speakers, garden tours, and plant sales; a number of In the Garden workshops; and private group tours of the Center's preservation display gardens and nursery.
 To schedule a group tour, please contact Monticello's Reservations department at 434-984-9881.

 We specialize in heritage and native plants.
 The Garden Shop at Monticello's David M. Rubenstein Visitor Center, open daily, and its companion in the Monticello Online Shop, offer a broad range of historic plants and seeds as well as books, reproduction flower pots, and related items.

 For further information, please contact us: email@example.com 434-984-9819 P.O.
 Box 316, Charlottesville, VA, 22902